(Kendrick, Hoff & WSA Collections, TESHS)

 THE OTHER RANCHES

 Eventually, the various Kendrick ranches encompassed over 210,000 acres in two Wyoming counties (Sheridan and Campbell) and four more in Montana (Powder River, Custer, Big Horn and Rosebud).
-In addition to those listed above, the properties included the Forks, the 76, Hanging Woman, the 77, Cabin Creek, and Horse Creek.
+In addition to those listed above, the properties included the Forks, the 76, Hanging Woman, the 77 and Cabin Creek.

 Unlike the aforementioned ranches, these properties did not have elaborate buildings.
 Their structures were built of log in a purely utilitarian style.
 Consisting of small cabins, barns and assorted corrals, these were the camps where cowboys stayed for months at a time, repairing fences and working with the cattle.